 As of October 2021, Rewind is now proudly SOC 2, Type 1 compliant.
+As of May 2022, Rewind achieved SOC 2 Type 2 compliance.
 The process of obtaining and complying with SOC 2 was a lengthy process that required the entire team’s buy-in.
 Here’s what we learned along the way.

 Why SOC 2?